 Telegram: Book Cube

-Post with a short summary and key points from the episode.
+A short summary and the key points from the episode in a single post.

 About the episode

 The core question in this interview is practical: how to build a data platform that accelerates product teams instead of slowing them down.
-The discussion centers on the balance between domain autonomy, shared platform standards, and cost control.
+What decides it is not the choice of technology but the balance between domain autonomy, shared platform standards, and cost control.

 Guest and context